scrapfly/typescript-scrapfly/README.md

 - `__tests__` directory contains tests for the source code.
 - `deno.json` contains meta information
 - `build.ts` is the build script that builds the project to nodejs ESM package.
-- `/npm` directory will be produced when `buil.ts` is executed for building node package.
+- `/npm` directory will be produced when `built.ts` is executed for building node package.

 ```bash
 # make modifications and run tests